 The imaging performance is excellent.
 The weighted group delay is at 0.58, which is average.
 The GD graph also shows a dramatic rise in group delay around 25Hz, but since the Anker doesn't produce much bass in the region, this won't be very audible.
 Additionally, the L/R drivers of our test unit were very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.

-The Anker SoundBuds Sport have very good isolation (see our recommendations for the best wireless noise cancelling earbuds).
+The Anker SoundBuds Sport have very good isolation.
 In the bass range, where the rumble of airplane and bus engines sits, they isolate by about 8dB, which is average.
 In the mid-range, important for blocking out speech, they achieved more than 20dB of isolation, which is very good.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by more than 47dB, which is excellent.

 The leakage performance of the SoundBuds Sport is great.
 The significant portion of the leakage is concentrated in a narrow range around 2KHz, resulting in a leakage that sound sharp and thin.
 The overall level of the leakage is very quiet too.
 With the music at 100dB SPL, the leakage at 1 foot away, averages at 28dB and peaks at 47dB SPL.
 This is noticeably lower than the noise floor of most offices.